News

 In fact, public cloud services are costing these companies up to six times more than private infrastructure, according to Tim McCallum, Director, Business Value Programs and Strategy at Nutanix.
 That’s not all, Andreessen Horowitz estimates that the top 50 public companies currently using cloud infrastructure are collectively losing $500 billion of market value due to the cloud’s impact on their margins.

 Organizations that realize this – belatedly or otherwise – are increasingly attempting to contain costs by moving workloads back to owned and co-located datacenters, building private clouds, or setting up an agile, hybrid infrastructure.
+When implemented correctly, an intelligent IT set-up can help companies save money.

 The trick lies in getting off public cloud platforms when their economic benefits start to diminish.
-Since enterprise software is usually tightly integrated with the cloud platform’s code, changing the infrastructure is difficult because of factors such as vendor lock-in.
+Since enterprise software is usually tightly integrated with the cloud platform’s code, changing the infrastructure is difficult because of factors such as vendor lock-in

 Hybrid Multicloud Provides a Workable Solution